-The inside environment of the thermo-box was kept at -17 °C in order to keep the leakage current small and not to introduce the thermal runaway in the detector at the highest bias voltage.
+The environment of the thermo-box was kept at -17 °C in order to keep the leakage current small and prevent thermal runaway in the detector at higher bias voltages.
 The leakage current was monitored during the beamtest.
 A typical bias voltage dependence is shown in Figure 5.